How To Stop Saying Um When Speaking

 - Don’t fill the silence.
 Take a deep breath instead and use those few seconds to think about what you’re going to say.

 - Put it on paper.
-Fillers are most common at the beginning of a statement or when introducing new ideas.
+Fillers like um and uh are most common at the beginning of a statement or when introducing new ideas.
 Write down what you are going to say when you segue.

 - Record yourself.
 How often do you use filler words and when?
+Are you saying um when speaking or do you have your own filler word?
 It might help you catch yourself using them next time.